Enhanced Interior Gateway Routing Protocol: EIGRP and compatibility to other vendors

-Cisco has stated that EIGRP is an open standard but they leave out several core details in the RFC definition which makes interoperability hard to setup between different vendors' routers when the protocol is used.
-Even Cisco NX-OS for example does not does not support unequal cost load balancing.
+Cisco has stated that EIGRP is an open standard but they leave out several core details in the RFC definition which makes interoperability hard to set up between different vendors' routers when the protocol is used.
+Even Cisco NX-OS for example does not support unequal cost load balancing.

 As of 2022 EIGRP has alpha support in FRRouting and it seems to be generally unsupported by other routing software.